Blazers Refuse To Lose In Las Vegas, Advance To Tournament Semifinals | Portland Trail Blazers

 Goodwin finished with 13 points, overtaking Coby Karl for the all-time summer league scoring title, while Jake Layman, Gary Trent Jr. and Anfernee Simons all added eight points.

-Next up, the Trail Blazers will play the winner of 76ers vs. Grizzlies Monday night at Thomas & Mack Center in the semifinals of the Las Vegas Summer League Tournament.
+Next up, the Trail Blazers will play the Grizzlies, a team that advanced by way of defeating the 76ers in the quarterfinals, Monday night at Thomas & Mack Center in the semifinals of the Las Vegas Summer League Tournament.
 Tipoff is scheduled for 7:30 p.m. on ESPN2.